Imitators

 Back to Top ------------------------------------------------------------------------------------------------ |

-Climbing the Spiritual Mountain
+Christians are: Climbing the Spiritual Mountain

 Life is a journey and the goal is to climb the Spiritual Mountain.
-We all start at the bottom and Christ waits at the top beckoning all who would believe in him to make the climb.
+We all start at the bottom and Christ waits at the top beckoning all who would believe in Him to make the climb.
 Sadly, not many accept the invitation.

 The Spiritual Mountain has a very large base made up of numerous valleys.
 Few people begin their journey from the same place.
 Some must climb out from the Valley of Drunkenness, Crime or Licentiousness - others from the opposite side of the mountain in the Valley of Self-righteousness, Legalism or Judging.
 As we ascend the Spiritual Mountain, step by step we will leave behind the old ways as we travel the path towards Christ.